 - And additional items

 The total weights involved run into the tens of millions of pounds annually.
-For a more detailed picture, check out our 2020 Sustainability Report.
+For a more detailed picture, check out the Sustainability page of our website.

 Most of these materials reappear in the world at large as other paper products like tissue and paper bags.
 The recycled metals and plastics are reborn as aluminum cans and bottles… even window blinds.